 A DVI port or Digital Video Interface is an1 interface designed for exceptionally high-quality displays.
 This port is not as common as the HDMI but is found on high-end LCD monitors and projectors.

 If you want to use three external monitors as a display for your computer, you will need to make sure that they are using a display port.
 This port is designed specifically to run high-end monitors on a multi-display system.
+It can also be used to play sound through a monitor.

 Audio Ports are responsible for the sound you hear when using your computer.
 They come in two forms.